 Chairman: Rafaelita P. Pelaez

 Co-Chairman: Wilhelmino R. Mendoza

-Members: Dr. Anselmo B. Mercado (ID)

-Mariano M. Lerin Elpidio M. Paras
+Members: Dr. Anselmo B. Mercado (ID) Mariano M. Lerin Elpidio M. Paras

-The Compensation Remuneration Committee shall establish a transparent forma and procedure developing a policy on executive remuneration and for fixing the remuneration packages of Officers and Directors.
-The Committee shall also oversee the remuneration of Senior Management and key personnel to ensure that the compensation is consistent with the Bank's culture, strategy and control environment.
+Functions: The Compensation and Remuneration Committee shall establish a formal and transparent procedure for developing a policy on executive remuneration and for fixing the remuneration packages of Officers and Directors.
+The Committee shall also oversee the remuneration of Senior Management and key personnel to ensure that the compensation is consistent with the Bank's culture, strategy, and control environment